What if you want a rewards program that will allow you to redeem for more than just travel?

 - the ability to use your miles for business class flights, taxes and fees, and other flights that are typically unavailable to AIR MILES collectors

 Plus, this is the only AIR MILES card that will waive the administration fee you normally have to pay when booking a reward flight.

 While the annual fee of $299 is steep, if you enjoy premium perks, this card is well worth it.

 Converting Points To Miles

-You may see a few credit cards in the above table that seem out of place because they don't reward you in AIR MILES directly.
-However, certain rewards programs allow you to convert your points to miles for free.
-I wanted to include those cards that allow you to turn your points into miles to be thorough and provide a few unconventional options.
+But there are some rewards programs that allow you to convert your points to miles for free.
+And to be thorough, I wanted to include those cards that allow you to turn your points into miles and provide a few unconventional options.

 This is an easy conversion that can be set up to convert your points automatically on a weekly basis.
-It costs 40 HBC points to earn one AIR MILE and that conversion ratio has been factored into all the numbers in the above table such that everything is displayed in miles instead of points.
+40 HBC points equal one AIR MILE and that conversion ratio has been factored into the numbers above so that everything is displayed in miles instead of points.